scipy-conference/scipy_proceedings/papers/anton_malakhov/composability.rst

 3.4.
 Unbalanced Eigenvalues Search with NumPy
 ---------------------------------------------
-The second dynamic exapmle present here is based on eigenvalues search algorithm from NumPy:
+The second dynamic example present here is based on eigenvalues search algorithm from NumPy:

 .. code-block:: python
     :linenos: